jpastuszek/httpimagestore/README.md

 The list is in format `image name[,image name]*`.

 This option is useful when building API that works on predefined set of image operations and allows to select witch set of operations to perform with list included in the URL.

+#### if-variable-matches

+It can be used on most operation statements and sub statements (`edit`).

+The argument can contain name of variable to or be in format `<name of variable>:<expected value>`.
+In first from the statement will be executed if variable of given name exists and is non empty.
+In second form the statement will be executed if variable value equals to expected value.

+This option is useful for example to selectively execute statements based on query string parameters.

 ## Configuration examples